 It may sound like a cliché, but any time of the year to visit Rome is fantastic, since the temperatures are very bearable and each season has its charm.
-Can you imagine seeing the Colosseum snowed?
-Well, although it is not usual, it has sometimes been dyed white.### Spring
+Can you imagine seeing the Colosseum covered in snow?
+Well, although it is not usual, it has been dyed white on occasion.

 During the summer in Rome, the heat can play a trick on us.
 Temperatures are very high and sometimes very stifling.
-However, you can take the opportunity to enjoy the Tiber Island and its open-air cinema, the turquoise water beaches in the surroundings or take a dip in the Colli Albani Lake, where you will have as a neighbor in his summer residence nothing less than...
-Pope Francis!### Winter
+However, you can take the opportunity to enjoy the Tiber Island and its open-air cinema, the turquoise water beaches in the surroundings or take a dip in the Colli Albani Lake, where you will have as a neighbor in his summer residence none other than...
+Pope Francis!

-If you are not afraid of cold and rain, visiting Rome in winter is a good idea because Christmas is magical and you can enjoy its fairytale Christmas markets.
-On the other hand, January in Rome and February in Rome is low season and there is little tourism, so you will have the tourist attractions all to yourself - like a king!### Autumn
+If you are not afraid of the cold and rain, visiting Rome in winter is a good idea because Christmas is magical and you can enjoy its fairytale Christmas markets.
+On the other hand, January in Rome and February in Rome is low season and there is little tourism, so you will have the tourist attractions all to yourself.
+Like a king!

 3. How much time do I need in the Eternal City?

 If you are lucky enough to spend several days in Rome and you feel like leaving the big city to discover other corners of Italy, I recommend you to visit Florence from Rome, the cradle of the Renaissance and one of the most beautiful cities in the country.
-Here I explain how to get from Rome to Florence to take advantage of the full day.
+Here's how to get from Rome to Florence for a full day.

 4. How to get from the airport to the center of Rome?

-In this article I will summarize everything you need to know to get to the center of Rome from the airport, but I already tell you that the best option, in my experience, is the shared transfer where you will travel aboard a fully equipped vehicle with all the comforts, which will save you time, money and hassle.
-Besides, it is much cheaper than a cab!
+In this article I will summarize everything you need to know to get to the center of Rome from the airport, but I already tell you that the best option, according to my experience, is the shared transfer where you will travel aboard a fully equipped vehicle with all the comforts, which will save you time, money and hassle.
+Besides, it is much cheaper than the cab!

 5. Is it a safe city?